RachelBunder/low_fodmap_recipe/panang_curry.md

 ## Curry Methiod
 1. Over medium heat add the coconut oil.
 One hot add all the curry paste until fragrant
 2. Add half a can of coconut milk until it seems to reduce a bit
 3. Chop tofu into 2cm cubes.
 Add to the curry.
-Add rest of the coconut milk
+Add rest of the coconut milk.
+Add crushed kaffir lime leaves and fish sauce to taste
 4. Simmer for 5m

 Served with red capsicum, green beans and gai lan (Chinese broccoli) (and rice)